-finding shall be sufficient to constitute a finding of probable cause that the Faculty Code of Conduct was violated.

-- 2. Non-Faculty Academic Respondents: In cases where a non-faculty academic appointee is alleged to have violated a University policy by engaging in conduct that does not fall within the purview of the SVSH Policy, either by itself or in conjunction with the Nondiscrimination Policy (when applicable) under this Interim Procedure, the alleged misconduct shall be addressed in accord with APM 150. - a.
+- c.
+Findings of Probable Cause: 7 When the Title IX/OPHD investigator makes a finding based on a preponderance of the evidence standard that a faculty member violated the SVSH Policy and/or the Nondiscrimination Policy (when applicable) under this Interim Procedure, the findings shall be sufficient to constitute a finding of probable cause that the Faculty Code of Conduct was violated. - 2.
+Non-Faculty Academic Respondents: In cases where a non-faculty academic appointee is alleged to have violated a University policy by engaging in conduct that does not fall within the purview of the SVSH Policy, either by itself or in conjunction with the Nondiscrimination Policy (when applicable) under this Interim Procedure, the alleged misconduct shall be addressed in accord with APM 150. - a.
 Allegations of Multiple Types of Policy Violations: In cases where a non-faculty academic appointee is alleged to have violated the SVSH Policy, either by itself or in conjunction with the Nondiscrimination Policy, as well as other University policies, this Interim Procedure applies to the investigation and imposition of discipline relating to the alleged violations of the SVSH Policy and the Nondiscrimination Policy (when applicable), and APM 150 applies to the corrective action/dismissal process with regard to the remaining allegations. - b.
-Other Types of Possible Misconduct: The Title IX/OPHD investigation may result in a finding that neither the SVSH Policy nor the Nondiscrimination Policy (when applicable) were violated by the Respondent, but that the alleged conduct may violate other University policies.
+Other Types of Possible Misconduct: The Title IX/OPHD investigation may result in a finding that neither the SVSH Policy nor the Nondiscrimination (when applicable) were violated by the Respondent, but that the alleged conduct may violate other University policies.
 In this case, the Title IX/OPHD investigator shall make the appropriate findings as to the SVSH Policy and the Nondiscrimination Policy (when applicable), and will note in the investigation report that the conduct may violate other University policies.
 It is possible that the conduct noted in the investigation report may require further handling in accord with APM 150. - c.
 Good Cause: In cases involving alleged violations of the SVSH Policy either by itself or in conjunction with the Nondiscrimination Policy (when applicable), a finding by the Title IX/OPHD investigator that a non-faculty academic appointee has violated the SVSH Policy and/or the Nondiscrimination Policy (when applicable) under this Interim Procedure, shall be sufficient to constitute a finding of good cause under APM 150.

-Effective Date: This Interim Procedure is effective as of September 1, 2017, and applies to all allegations that the SVSH Policy, either by itself or in conjunction with the Nondiscrimination Policy (when applicable), was violated by a faculty member and/or a non-faculty academic appointee received by the UCSF Title IX Office/OPHD and/or the Vice Provost of Academic Affairs on or after September 1, 2017.
+Effective Date: This Interim Procedure is effective as of November 12, 2019, and applies to all allegations that the SVSH Policy, either by itself or in conjunction with the Nondiscrimination Policy (when applicable), was violated by a faculty member and/or a non-faculty academic appointee received by the UCSF Title IX Office/OPHD and/or the Vice Provost of Academic Affairs on or after November 12, 2019.